ablancoj/privacy-course/pets.md

 ## Private computations

+Beyond communication privacy, PETs also include techniques that allow data to be processed securely without exposing its contents.
+These privacy-preserving computation methods are essential when multiple parties want to perform joint analysis or computations on confidential data while maintaining confidentiality.
+One of the most powerful is homomorphic encryption, which allows computations—such as addition or multiplication—to be carried out directly on encrypted data.
+The result, once decrypted, matches the outcome that would have been obtained had the computation been performed on the plaintext.
+This makes it possible, for example, to analyze sensitive health or financial data stored in encrypted form without ever decrypting it.
+While fully homomorphic encryption is computationally intensive and still limited in scalability, partial or hybrid schemes are increasingly practical and used in cloud-based secure analytics.

+A related concept is secure multiparty computation (SMPC), in which several parties jointly compute a function over their combined inputs while keeping each input private.
+No participant learns anything beyond the final result.
+This approach allows, for instance, hospitals or banks to collaborate on shared analyses—such as aggregated risk models or epidemiological statistics—without sharing raw data.
+Modern SMPC protocols, like Yao’s garbled circuits or secret-sharing-based systems, are mathematically rigorous and form the basis of privacy-preserving data collaboration frameworks.

+Another important technological approach is the use of trusted execution environments (TEEs), sometimes called secure enclaves.
+These are hardware-based security features that create isolated areas within a processor where code and data can be executed securely, even if the surrounding system is compromised.
+TEEs can protect sensitive computations from being observed or tampered with, making them valuable for privacy-preserving cloud computing and edge devices.

+Identity, authentication, and access control are central components of secure systems.
+It is important that data assets be accessible only to authorized parties.
+On the one hand, a sound authentication and authorization infrastructure prevents data breaches.
+On the other hand, it allows responsibilities to be attributed in case of a breach, which contributes to a transparent data processing environment.
+Several methods exist to verify the identity of individuals, that is, to authenticate them.
+Some of them allow for the authentication of users without disclosing their identity.

 This section describes mechanisms to perform computations on data while keeping the data private.
 The GDPR accepts encryption as a valid protection mechanism if